wonsunahn/CS1632_Summer2022/deliverables/5/README.md

    WARNING: Don't forget to revert back to LogicType.IMPL, or you will keep testing the solution implementation while developing your implementation.

-1. To test your test cases against the BeanCounterLogicSolution implementation:
+1. To test your test cases against the BeanCounterLogicBuggy implementation:

    Firt, modify the following line in Config.java: